né Ritter

 Pagel, L., Roessig, S., & Mücke, D. (2021).
 Modifications of tongue body kinematics as a focus marking strategy in German.
 Proceedings of the 12th International Seminar on Speech Production. link to article

 Pagel, L., Roessig, S., & Mücke, D. The encoding of prominence relations in supra-laryngeal articulation across speaking styles.
-Submitted to Laboratory Phonology.
+Journal article under review in Laboratory Phonology.

 Note: presentations prior to May 2019 as Simon Ritter